MicrosoftDocs/Viva/Viva/topics/merge-topics.md

 # Merge topics in Microsoft Viva Topics

-You can merge multiple topics into one if Viva Topics identifies multiple topics that refer to the same thing.
+You can merge multiple topics into one if Viva Topics identifies different topics that refer to the same thing.

 ## Prerequisites